GyunghunKim/QCAD/README.md

 ## Dependency

 1. camke and make (For compilation of C++ backend)
-2. python2 (For drawing circuits)
+1. python (For everything else)
-3. python3 (For everything else)
+1. numpy
-4. numpy
+1. latex with xypic (For drawing circuits)
-5. latex with xypic (For drawing circuits)
+1. ghostscript (For drawing circuits)
-6. netpbm (For drawing circuits)
+1. netpbm (For drawing circuits)
-7. csh (For drawing circuits)
+1. csh (For drawing circuits)
-- We are planning to eleminate the dependencies to python2 and csh.
+- We are planning to eleminate the dependencies to and csh.

 ## Extras